Ariamelon/Cantaloupe/README.md

 # Cantaloupe
-~60% 60-key QMK-compatible split ergonomic keyboard.
+~60% 60-key ZMK-compatible wireless split ergonomic keyboard.

 ## Disclaimer
 The layout is based on the [Ergodash](https://github.com/omkbd/ErgoDash) layout with the inner-most keys removed and an improved thumb cluster.
 The layout was only used as a reference, nothing was copied and the board is a completely new design.
-In addition, this keyboard references the [Honeydew](https://github.com/Ariamelon/Honeydew/) in its electrical design.
 This keyboard is licensed under CC BY 4.0.

 ## Key Features
 * Ergonomic split 30-key vertically staggered layout with thumb cluster, pinky stagger and arrow keys.
 * [VIK](https://github.com/sadekbaroudi/vik) module support.
 * On-board nRF52840 BLE 5.3 MCU.
 * nPM1300 PMIC for power management.
+* Battery shipping mode switch while allowing for charging when plugged in.
 * 702050 700mAh battery with built-in NTC for temperature protection.
-* Rotary encoder on bottom of case.
 * SWD Tag-Connect header for debugging purposes.
 * USB-C input with full ESD protection.
 * MX, Kailh Choc V1/V2 and Gateron KS-27/KS-33 hotswap support.
-* Nice!View display.
-* Gasket-mount case.
+* Gasket-mount case with adjustable tent (?).

 ## Changelog
+* 16/10/2024: Cantaloupe V3.0 name changed to CantaloupeBT V1.0 ('BT-V1' branch).
+Key features updated.
+Design will be reworked in the coming days!
 * 24/08/2023: Finished routing.
 Consolidated all libraries into [Ariamelon's Kicad Master Library](https://github.com/Ariamelon/Ariamelon-Kicad-Master-Library).
 Added PCM12 switch connected to nPM1300 GPIO.
 Rearranged components and rerouted.
 * 23/08/2023: Changed MCU to nRF52840.
 Added nPM1300 PMIC for power management.
 Replaced SSD1351 display with Nice!View.
 Added Kailh Choc V1/V2 and Gateron KS-27/KS-33 support.
 * 08/08/2023: Removed Ogen footprint, and future VIK support is planned.
 Rerouted board following latest Honeydew revision.
 WIP support for the USB2541 is added, but it's very tentative and not yet complete.
 Added CX70M-24P1 footprint.